Skip to main content

 Primary relevance

-The fatality risk profile in mining is higher than for office-based work, and many miners carry mortgages and lifestyle commitments funded by site-allowance income that would not survive a permanent income loss.
-Life cover pays a lump sum to nominated beneficiaries.
+The risk of death in mining is higher than for office-based work, and many miners carry mortgages and lifestyle commitments funded by site-allowance income that would not survive a permanent loss of earnings.
+Life cover pays a lump sum to the people you nominate, giving your family the means to clear debt and keep going.
+It is widely available across the panel, which makes it a reliable foundation.

 TPD